Optimal Quantization for Matrix Multiplication: Acknowledgements

 \section{Acknowledgements}

 The authors thank Omri Weinstein (HUJI) for helping them navigate through the literature on approximate matrix multiplication and Yoon Kim (MIT) for explaining hardware and performance limitations of modern quantization algorithms in LLMs.
+They also thank the anonymous reviewers for their constructive feedback.

 \begin{appendices}